Poop-fish/Basic-NotePad-Texteditor/README.md

 - tkinter (included with Python standard library)
 - tkinter.ttk for advanced widgets
 - tkinter.colorchooser for color picking
+- pip install pyspellchecker (for the spell checking)

 ## Tested And Made With: